anothay/AndroidAppArchitecture/README.md

 So every Logic Unit you need in ViewModel is injected.

-The very important things, that all logic units should have one responsibility, and should be abstractions.
-So you can mock it and test it.
+The very important thing, that all logic units should have one responsibility, and should be abstractions.

+All Units for ViewModel should be built on principles of Clean Architecture.

+ViewModel should contains UseCases, or directly abstract repositories if it needs only call to persistence storage, etc;